doctea/usb_midi_clocker/README.md

-- This branch is for a Teensy 4.1 using the [Deftaudio 8x8 midi+usb breakout board](https://www.tindie.com/products/deftaudio/teensy-41-midi-breakout-board-8in-8out-usb-host/) or [Eurorack module boards](https://github.com/doctea/usb_midi_clocker_hardware)
+- This branch is for a Teensy 4.1
+  - 'prototype' build profile uses the [Deftaudio 8x8 midi+usb breakout board](https://www.tindie.com/products/deftaudio/teensy-41-midi-breakout-board-8in-8out-usb-host/), with a st7789 screen wired up over SPI, Pimoroni +/-24v ADC over i2c, and gate outputs on GPIOs
+  - 'pcb' build profile uses prototype [Eurorack module boards](https://github.com/doctea/usb_midi_clocker_hardware), with an ili9341 screen, 2xPimoroni +/-24v ADC, and gate outputs on MCP23s17
-- The [Arduino branch](https://github.com/doctea/usb_midi_clocker/tree/arduino_version) is lacking most of the features, but works on an Arduino Uno with a USB Host Shield, CV outputs, and an Akai APCMini over USB.
+- The old [Arduino branch](https://github.com/doctea/usb_midi_clocker/tree/arduino_version) is lacking most of the features, but works on an Arduino Uno with a USB Host Shield, CV outputs, and an Akai APCMini over USB.
 (The Teensy version supports connecting a Uno running the Arduino version as a USB MIDI device to add extra clock outputs - use [USBMidiKliK](https://github.com/TheKikGen/USBMidiKliK) to turn the Arduino into a native USB MIDI device and configure it with pid=0x1337, vid=0x1337).
 - This project should be considered work-in-progress/beta -- don't trust it for anything mission-critical!
 Although it has been known to run for ~~12~~ 63 hour stretches without crashing, it undoubtedly has bugs and crashes (seem particularly common when the USB connection is a bit dodgy)

 # usb_midi_clocker

-This can be used as the clock generator and a USB MIDI hub to your Eurorack system, and more.
+This can be used as the clock generator and a USB-MIDI and DIN-MIDI hub for your Eurorack system, and more.

-It allows making use of USB-MIDI devices (eg Akai APCMini and MPK49, original Arturia Beatstep and Keystep, Modal CraftSynth 2.0), syncing USB and din MIDI devices as well as Eurorack CV clock and triggers on multiple outputs with selectable divisions and sequencer controlled by APCMini interface.
+It allows making use of USB-MIDI devices (eg Akai APCMini and MPK49, original Arturia Beatstep and Keystep, Modal CraftSynth 2.0), syncing USB and DIN MIDI devices as well as Eurorack CV clock and triggers on multiple outputs with selectable divisions and sequencer controlled by APCMini interface.

 Fundamentally I guess the aim is to tie together and make useful, in a Eurorack context, multiple cheap MIDI devices by clocking serial MIDI, USB MIDI, and eurorack from the same clock source.